djcloudking/jenkins-challenges/Installing Jenkins on EC2.md

 - If you already have one, you can skip to step 4.

-- For this tutorial, you will create a security group and add the following rules:
+- Create a security group and add the following rules:

     - Allow inbound HTTP access from anywhere.